-Off: The LFO starts each time you press a key, and an independent LFO runs for each note.
+Off.
+The LFO starts each time you press a key, and an independent LFO runs for each note.
 This is the default.
+On: The LFOs for all notes in the Program will be synchronized together.
+See "Sync Notes Mode" on page 68.